Carol Mujokoro

 Carol Mujokoro (born Carol Chivengwa) is a Zimbabwean Christian/gospel music artist and pastor.

 Biography

 Carol Mujokoro is a Zimbabwean Christian Musician, Songwriter, Composer as well as a Pastor.

-She started her professional music career in the early 1990s then later enrolled for a Diploma in Biblical Stidies & Christian Leadership with the Africa Multination for Christ College (AMFCC) from 2008-2010.
+She started her professional music career in the early 1990s then later enrolled for a Diploma in Biblical Studies & Christian Leadership with the Africa Multination for Christ College (AMFCC) from 2008–2010.

 After obtaining a diploma from AMFCC, she went on to enrol for a degree in Biblical Studies with Friends University and later on a Master's Degree and a Doctorate from Triune University.